harriskwong1208/harriskwong1208/README.md

 <h2> I am Harris Kwong, a Computer Science student enrolled at Temple University.
-Within this profile, you will find a compilation of my
+Within this profile, you will find a compilation of my noteworthy
-academic pursuits and noteworthy side projects.
+academic and side projects.

 <h2>👨‍💻 Projects Experiences:</h2>